English Trifle

 - Poached pears

-- Whipped cream
+- heavy cream

 - Amaretto and Marsala wine (you can also use sherry in place of the wine)

-You’ll need a large glass bowl so the layers of the trifle can be seen.
-You can use a salad bowl, but to make it a real show-stopper, use a glass Christmas trifle bowl.
+Having the ingredients ready in advance means you can put the whole dessert together in less than 30 minutes.
+The whipped cream should be made just before you plan to use it.
+You’ll need a large glass trifle bowl so the layers of the trifle can be seen.
+You can use a glass salad bowl, but to make it a real show-stopper, use a glass Christmas trifle bowl.

-Next, layer some pears and raspberries on top of the cake.
-Then pour about 1/3 of the creme anglaise over the fruit.
+Next, layer some pears and raspberries on top of the layer of pound cake.

 Garnish with more raspberries, toasted slivered almonds and fresh mint.